Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 Swelling in the legs

-With poor blood circulation, blood enriched with oxygen and nutrients enters the limbs last.
+With poor circulation, blood enriched with oxygen and nutrients is the last to reach the limbs.

-• Not getting enough blood, the body tries to restore balance by accumulating excess fluid, which leads to swelling.
+• Without receiving enough blood, the body tries to restore balance by accumulating excess fluid, which leads to swelling.

-• The lack of oxygenated blood causes cyanosis.
-The legs are constantly swollen, and in addition to that, the color of the skin changes noticeably.
+• Lack of oxygenated blood causes cyanosis.
+The legs are constantly swollen, and in addition to this, the skin color changes noticeably.

-• The fingers appear to be covered with bruises.
-And it looks like a person hit something hard.
+• Fingers seem to be covered with bruises.
+And it looks as if the person hit something hard.

 Hair loss and brittle nails

-Hair loss and brittle nails are a common symptom., which indicates poor nutrition and stress.
+Hair loss and brittle nails are common symptoms, which indicates poor nutrition and stress.

-It is also a sign that the body does not receive enough nutrients, and therefore blood circulation is disturbed.
+This is also a sign that the body does not receive enough nutrients, and therefore blood circulation is impaired.

-• Poor circulation can also lead to dry and weakened hair, causing it to fall out.
+• Poor circulation can also lead to dry, weakened hair, causing it to fall out.

-• Nails, in turn, become very weak and break at the slightest touch to any objects.
+• The nails, in turn, become very weak and break at the slightest touch to any objects.

 Frequent colds, susceptibility to infections and viruses

-With slow or impaired circulation, the immune system weakens.
-That is, the protective barrier of the body no longer works as it should.
+When blood circulation is slow or impaired, the immune system is weakened.
+That is, the body's protective barrier no longer works as it should.

-• When blood circulation slows down, the body can no longer effectively identify pathogenic microorganisms and fight them.
+• When blood circulation slows, the body can no longer identify and fight pathogens as effectively as before.

-• Human get sick easier and faster than before and becomes more vulnerable to viruses and bacteria.
+• Human gets sick easier and faster than before and becomes more vulnerable to viruses and bacteria.

 • These symptoms indicate that the work of the body as a whole and, in particular, the work of antibodies is slowing down.
-Now they are not effective enough to protect a person.
+Now they are not effective enough to protect people.

 Cold hands and feet

-• If circulation slows down, core body temperature drops.
+• If blood circulation slows down, the core body temperature drops.

-• This can be seen most quickly in the hands and feet, which become cold.
+• This can most quickly be noticed by the hands and feet becoming cold.

-But before associating cold hands and feet with circulatory disorders, see a doctor.
+But before you associate cold hands and feet with circulatory problems, consult a doctor.

 • Often, “cold hands and feet” are associated with Raynaud's syndrome or even anemia.